IWL FACULTY COURSE ENHANCEMENT & DEVELOPMENT GRANT (2023-2024) Call for Proposals

 Proposals will be considered based on:

-Any questions about eligibility or suitability of proposals may be directed to the IWL Faculty Grants Committee Chair, Professor Hsin-hsin Liang (email@example.com), Faculty Grants Committee Member, Paula Ann Sprague (firstname.lastname@example.org) , and the Director of the Institute of World Languages, Professor Miao-fen Tseng (email@example.com).
+Any questions about eligibility or suitability of proposals may be directed to the IWL Faculty Grants Committee Chair, Paula Ann Sprague (firstname.lastname@example.org) and Professor Cecile Rey (email@example.com) (link sends e-mail), and the Director of the Institute of World Languages, Professor Miao-fen Tseng (firstname.lastname@example.org).